 To deliver service objectives with professional excellence, expertise and efficiency, taking account of diverse customer needs.

-Managing a Quality Service relates equally to the way you complete your daily work right up to controlling large teams and delivering major projects.
+Managing a Quality Service relates equally to the way you complete your daily work right up to your ability to manage large teams and deliver major projects.

 What Does Managing a Quality Service Mean?